SbstnErhrdt/identity/README.md

       maximum length is 64 characters due to limitations in certain hashing algorithms, as discussed in the Password Storage Cheat Sheet.
 It is important to set a maximum password length to prevent long password Denial of Service attacks.

+## API Token

+1. Users can generate API tokens with a longer lifetime